 Mick Welbourn is currently the manager of the printmaking workshops of Leeds College of Art, where he has worked for more than twenty years.
 Mick was selected for inclusion in the Jerwood Drawing Prize exhibition in 2011.
 In 2013 he finished his MFA at Leeds University where he was the recipient of the Wilhelmina Barnes Graham Printmaking Scholarship.
 Mick has recently been on a printmaking residency to San Antonio in Texas.
 He is a founding co-operative member of Leeds Print Workshop.

 All the inks, papers, tools and equipment needed to make drypoints will be provided by Leeds Print Workshop.
 This will include oils, intaglio inks, rollers, plastic drypoint plates, and paper to print on.
 We will provide aprons, but you can bring your own if you like!

 Students can bring sketchbooks, shapes, patterns or other images for inspiration as well as come up with ideas on the day of the workshop.
 Simple abstract shapes and more figurative imagery work equally well for drypoint plates.

 If I can't attend can I get a refund?

-We will refund you in full if you cancel no later than 7 days before the workshop.
-For cancellations after this period there will be no refunds issued.
+We will refund you in full if you cancel no less than 14 days before the start of the first session of the course.